Cannabis (hash, weed, grass, skunk, marijuana)

 What is speed?

 Speed is the street name for drugs based on amphetamine, and is a stimulant drug.
-It is usually an off-white or pink powder that is dabbed onto gums, snorted or swallowed in paper.
+It's usually an off-white or pink powder that's either dabbed on to gums, snorted or swallowed in paper.

 How does speed make you feel?